uliang/First-steps-with-the-Python-language/README.md

 This the jupyter notebook for a two day course in Python for Data visualization and analysis.
 The material here covers basic Python programming concepts.

+In the second day, we cover the usage of `matplotlib` to create scientific visualisations.

 ## Contents

 ### Unit 1.1